wp-plugins/easy-testimonials/readme.txt

 Never fear, the "Use Cycle Fix" option is here!
 Try checking this option and fully refreshing the page (to make sure any and all caches have cleared) -- hopefully everything is working now!

+= Blech!
+Some of my testimonials are too tall and the text is cut off by the bottom of the slider!
+What gives?! =

+Ok!
+We have the solution to adjust the height to display all of your testimonial!
+Use the attribute container='1' in your shortcode and the javascript will adjust the height to match the content on each transition.

 == Screenshots ==

 1. This is the Add New Testimonial Page.